wx-chevalier/Developer-Zero-To-Mastery/Awesome-Reference/ProgrammingLanguage/JavaScript/JavaScript-Reference.md

 * [ES8 Feature Set: JavaScript is Getting Asynchronous](https://medium.com/@Eugeniya/es8-feature-set-javascript-is-getting-asynchronous-2a8a43dd0cbc#.brnqngo2n)

 * [ECMAScript 2017 and beyond](https://speakerdeck.com/rauschma/ecmascript-2017-and-beyond): In this talk, we’ll go into the latest JavaScript features and how they are designed.

-* [Mastering Async Await in Node.js](https://blog.risingstack.com/mastering-async-await-in-nodejs/): In this article, you will learn how you can simplify your callback or Promise based Node.js application with async functions (async/await).

 ## CheatSheet: 语法速览